game-ci/versioning-backend/DEVELOPMENT.md

 #### Port Configuration

-On macOS, port 5000 (used by the Hosting emulator) might be in use by AirPlay Receiver.
-You can configure a different port in your `firebase.json`:
+This project's `firebase.json` is already configured to use port 5002 for the hosting emulator instead of the default port 5000, which helps avoid conflicts with AirPlay Receiver on macOS.

+You're free to customize these ports for your local development environment as needed.
+If you encounter port conflicts, you can modify the port numbers in your `firebase.json`:

 ```json
 {